acdamiani/schema/README.md

-If you need support, visit the [Discord](https://discord.com/channels/1009531388803960922/1009535818764918834) or email us at support@schemaunity.com
+If you need support, visit the [Discord](https://discord.com/channels/1009531388803960922/1009535818764918834) or email me at damiani.august@gmail.com